A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Nevertheless, don’t fret.
 We’ll guide you on how to win.
 Follow these steps:

-• Don’t be a robot – in a world largely dependent on AI for simple tasks, be different.
-Show your personality in your pitches.
+- Don’t be a robot – in a world largely dependent on AI for simple tasks, be different.
+Show your personality to deliver high-quality responses..

 You’re a subject matter expert; let that show in your pitches.
 If possible, write the complex ideas in the most fun way with stories.

-• Make your pitch concise – shred fluff and address your “why yous” and the required details within 300 words max.
+- Make your pitch concise – shred fluff and address your “why you” and the required details within 300 words max.

 Here are some templates you can study: